Liaozhenting/light-tree/README.md

 npm run build
 npm start
 ```
-view in browser at http://localhost:8082
+Modify the source code under the folder ./src,You can view the effect  in browser at http://localhost:8082